Dayrielakhier/odin-recipes/README.md

 # odin-recipes
-Current project is to build a website using HTML that shows some recipe
+Current project is to build a website using HTML that shows some recipes